Skip to content

 1. Batch processing: Collect webhook events and process them in batches every few minutes

-2. Use queues: Implement a message queue to handle high volumes without overwhelming your system
+2. Use queues: Set up a message queue to handle high volumes without overwhelming your system

 3. Filter by task type: Use the webhook payload to identify specific tasks you care about